fiberplane/fp-bindgen/README.md

 The `fp-bindgen` crate supports optional Cargo features for compatibility with some common types from the crate ecosystem:

+- `http-compat`: Enables compatibility with types from the `http` crate.
 - `serde-bytes-compat`: Enables compatibility with `serde_bytes`'s `ByteBuf` type (the `Bytes` type is a reference type, which `fp-bindgen` doesn't support in general).
 - `time-compat`: Enables compatibility with `time`'s `PrimitiveDateTime` and `OffsetDateTime` types.